 Cash back apps like Checkout 51 will not make you rich, but they can return some significant cash back savings if you do a lot of grocery shopping.

 Checkout 51 is a money-saving app/website that allows users to upload receipts from their grocery shopping and earn cash back on qualifying purchases.
-You also earn a $10 bonus for every friend that signs up using your referral link.
+This Checkout 51 review covers what you need to know.